ritika-b/dd-th/tutorial.md

 sample-app   Deployment/sample-app/scale   165% / 60%  1         5         3          7m
 ```

-Once you've examined how autoscaling works terminate load generation by typing `<Ctrl> + C` in the terminal where you started load generation.
+Once you've examined how autoscaling works, terminate load generation by typing `<Ctrl> + C` in the terminal where you started load generation.
 After 1-3 minutes, verify that autoscaling resized the deployment using the following command:

 ```console
 kubectl get hpa sample-app -w
 ```

+You should notice the HPA automatically scaled down the number of replicas to 1 once CPU utilization reduced to 0.

 ```console
 NAME         REFERENCE                     TARGET       MINPODS   MAXPODS   REPLICAS   AGE sample-app   Deployment/sample-app/scale   0% / 60%     1         10        1          11m
 ```

-You should notice the HPA automatically scaled down the number of replicas to 1 once CPU utilization reduced to 0.
 You have now successfully used horizontal pod autoscaling with a sample application.